-Financial Year Ending Audit Fees (1) Audit-Related Fees (2) Tax Fees (3) All Other Fees December 31, 2015 \$63,658 \$78,767 \$10,678 Nil December 31, 2014 \$79,200 \$15,700 \$17,346 Nil column, including fees billed for due diligence and review related to the 2014 Arrangement and the 2015 Arrangement.
+Financial Year Ending Audit Fees (1) Audit-Related Fees (2) Tax Fees (3) All Other Fees December 31, 2016 \$71,190 \$24,917 \$27,557 Nil December 31, 2015 \$63,658 \$78,767 \$10,678 Nil

-(1) The aggregate fees charged for professional services rendered by the auditor for the audit of the Corporation's annual financial statements and interim reviews of the Corporation's quarterly financial statements.

-(2) The aggregate fees charged for assurance and related services that are reasonably related to the performance of the audit or review of the Corporation's financial statements and that are not disclosed in the "Audit Fees"

-(3) The aggregate fees charged for tax compliance, tax advice, and tax planning services.
+- (1) The aggregate fees charged for professional services rendered by the auditor for the audit of the Corporation's annual financial statements and interim reviews of the Corporation's quarterly financial statements. - (2) The aggregate fees charged for assurance and related services that are reasonably related to the performance of the audit or review of the Corporation's financial statements and that are not disclosed in the "Audit Fees" column, including fees billed for due diligence and review related to the 2015 Arrangement and the NioGold Arrangement. - (3) The aggregate fees charged for tax compliance, tax advice, and tax planning services.